 - They need to know the market-leading development tools, moreover, they should have industry knowledge.

 - You also need developers that can collaborate on rectifying a software error.

 DevTeam.Space’s blog recently featured an article to help you hire such developers.
 For more on this read “7 essential tips for hiring the best developers for your project”.

-By now, you have assessed what went wrong and ascertained the root causes.
-You have also dealt with under-performing team/developers and/or bandwidth issues in the team.
+You have assessed by now what went wrong and ascertained the root causes.
+You have also dealt with underperforming teams/developers and/or bandwidth issues in the team.
 It’s now time to plan the recovery of the troubled software project.

 The recovery plan might include several tracks of actions and the “Root Cause Analysis” (RCA) determines them.
 We, at DevTeam.Space, have the right expertise for such recovery planning, as I had explained in “What is the best development approach to guarantee the success of your app?”.